 For more information visit the Buff OneCard website or call 303-492-0355.

-For tuition purposes, new students are classified as either resident (in-state) or nonresident (out-of-state) on the basis of information provided on their application for admission and other relevant information.
-If your parents do not live in Colorado, and if you will not be 23 years of age by the first day of class for the session for which you are applying, you must submit a petition for in-state classification (see address below).
+For tuition purposes, new students are classified as either resident (in-state) or nonresident (out-of-state) on the basis of information provided on their application for admission and/or tuition classification form.
+If your parents do not live in Colorado, and if you will not be 23 years of age by the first day of class for the session for which you are applying, you will most likely have to submit a petition for in-state classification (see address below).

 Current or former CU-Boulder students who believe they are eligible for a change to resident status, must submit a petition with documentation.
-For the necessary petition forms and an explanation of the Colorado tuition classification statute, or if you have questions about your status as an in-state or out-of-state student, call 303-492-0907, visit the Registrar's Office Residency and Tuition Classification website, send an e-mail to email@example.com, or write to:
+For the necessary petition forms and an explanation of the Colorado tuition classification statute, or if you have questions about your status as an resident or nonresident student, call 303-492-0907, visit the Registrar's Office Residency and Tuition Classification website, send an email to firstname.lastname@example.org, or write to:

 University of Colorado Boulder

-If you are a student at another CU campus, address your inquiries to the appropriate Office of Admissions and Records.
+If you are a student at another CU campus, address your inquiries to the appropriate Office of the Registrar.

 Be prepared to pay your tuition and fee bill in full by the tuition and fee payment deadline.
-If residency is approved after this date, you will receive a refund.
+If residency is approved after this date, you may receive a refund.

 Further information on tuition, fees, and deposits is available from the Bursar’s Office, 303-492-5381.
 The Board of Regents reserves the right to change tuition without notice.

 Parking permits are available for vehicles, motorcycles, mopeds, and scooters.
-Maymester permits are available for purchase online or can be purchased at the PTS Business Office located on the main campus at 1050 Regent Drive.
+Maymester permits can be purchased at the Parking and Transportation Services Business Office located on the main campus at 1050 Regent Drive.
+Please verify sale dates on the Parking and Transportation Services website.

-Parking payment machines and meters are available throughout campus; some allow up to 10 hours parking time.
-Many visitor parking lots on campus, including Euclid AutoPark (EAP), have a flat fee on weekends, and weekdays after 5 pm.
+Parking payment machines and meters are available throughout campus.
+Pay-by-phone parking is available through Parkmobile.
+Simply download the smartphone app, look for the green signs at parking payment machines, and never use a payment machine again!
+Many visitor parking lots on campus have a flat fee on weekends and weekdays after 5 pm.
+Please read signage to verify if the lot is free before leaving your vehicle.
+Euclid AutoPark will be closed from May 10 through late August, 2105.
 Night and weekend am/pm permits may be purchased for those who need parking outside of normal business hours.
+View the Campus Parking map for specific information.

-Fee-paying students can ride any of the RTD local or regional bus routes, including the light rail, and the SkyRide bus to and from Denver International Airport.
-To purchase a discounted bus pass for the summer, call 303-492-8308.
-View the bus schedules.
+Fee-paying students are eligible for a Student Buss Pass allowing them to ride any of the local or regional buses, including the light rail, and the SkyRide to and from Denver International Airport.
+Non-fee-paying students may purchase a discounted bus pass by stopping by the BuffOne office in the Center for Community.
+View the bus schedules on the RTD website.

-College students are permitted to inspect their own education records.
-School officials may not disclose personally identifiable information about students, nor permit inspection of their records, without written permission from the student unless such action is covered by exceptions permitted by the Act.
+FERPA gives college students the right to inspect their own education records and prohibits school officials from disclosing personally identifiable information about students to third parties without written permission from the student unless such action is covered by exceptions permitted by the Act.

 View the University of Colorado Boulder’s FERPA policy.